Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

 A table of contents is not relevant on every subpage, but it is absolutely necessary, especially for long texts, such as blog articles.
 Visitors are often put off by long texts (content).
 For SEO onpage optimization, these are often necessary, but can also overwhelm if they are not well structured and clearly laid out.

-Using the example of our online marketing agency's website - one of our Blog article about the Customer Journey - you can see at a glance what to expect from the table of contents.
+Using the example of our online marketing agency's website - one of our Blog article about the Customer Journey - you can see what to expect at a glance in the table of contents.
 The table of contents is additionally clickable, which makes navigation on the subpage even easier.

 Using our table of contents as an example, the H tags online (headings, H for headlines) would look like this in the technical realm of SEO: